Bachelor of Speech Pathology (Honours) - CB87

 Completing the Bachelor of Speech Pathology (Honours) at CQUniversity will equip you with valuable skills to enable you to work with people of all ages who have communication or swallowing difficulties.
 Your education and training will include a broad range of disciplines such as psychology, medical sciences and linguistics and phonetics, designed to ensure you graduate work-ready.

 Completing placements in a variety of practice settings during your studies will enable you to gain valuable practical experience before you enter the workforce.
 This includes being part of a multidisciplinary team at the purpose-built Allied Health Clinic at CQUniversity Rockhampton where you will learn alongside students from other disciplines including occupational therapy, physiotherapy and oral health.

-On completion of this course, you will be qualified as an entry-level speech pathologist, ready to work with children and/or adults with a diverse range of communication and swallowing difficulties, in a variety of contexts.
+On completion of this course, you will graduate with a Bachelor of Speech Pathology (Honours) qualification.
 As part of your final year of study, you will be required to complete a research project on a topic relevant to speech pathology.

 |Core Units||30||Major Units||None|

 You are required to complete 30 core units.